cedricbastin/cedricbastin.github.io/_drafts/apple-wireless-charging.md

 <img srcset="/pictures/2020-10-apple-wireless-charging/apple-airpower.png 2x" alt="Qi wireless charging logo" class="center-image">

 In October 2020, 3 years after AirPower was announced, Apple is shipping its first Apple-branded wireless charger, dubbed 'MagSafe', in a nod to the original MacBook magnetic charger.
-It work by perfectly aligning the charging coils with the help oh a ring of magnets, which allows it to charge the new iPhones at 15 Watt speeds.
+It works by perfectly aligning the charging coils with the help oh a ring of magnets, which allows it to charge the new iPhones at 15 Watt speeds.
-It is still to be seem whether this charger will also charge non-Apple devices and at which speed.
+It is yet to be seen whether this charger will also charge non-Apple devices and at which speed.
 In addition Apple will also be using these magnets to create an ecosystem of accessories, such as cases, stands and phone holders, that which will snap onto the device.
-This technology also seems to be stackable such that you can use a case, a wallet and a charging mat combined!
+This technology also seems to be stackable such that you can use a case, a wallet and a charging mat combined.
 No reviewer has yet had their hand on the new devices, so it is not clear yet how well this will work in practice.

 <img srcset="/pictures/2020-10-apple-wireless-charging/apple-magsafe.jpg 4x" alt="Qi wireless charging logo" class="center-image">